Resonant level model from a Krylov perspective: Lanczos coefficients in a quadratic model: Impact on the dynamics

 Such rescaling will merely affect the prefactors of the respective Lanczos coefficients, but leaves the structure thereof unaltered.

 In Fig.\ \ref{fig:placeholder} we depict the dynamics obtained for the autocorrelation function, denoted by $\tilde{\mathcal{C}}(t)$, for the different cases (i)-(iv) for different values of $\alpha$ by numerically evaluating the inverse Laplace transform given in Eq.\ (\ref{eq-laplace-ode}).
-From that analysis we infer that in the wide-band limit ($\alpha\rightarrow\infty$) the very different behavior of the Lanczos coefficients is not indicative of different physical behavior.
-From Fig.\ \ref{fig:zoomed} we infer that the different asymptotic behavior of the Lanczos coefficients is only noticeable for short times.
+Despite the qualitatively different structure of $b_n$, the distinctions in $\tilde{\cal C}(t) $ among the different cases become less pronounced as $\alpha$ increases.
+For sufficiently large $\alpha$, such as $\alpha = 20$, the differences remain visible only at very short times (Fig.\ \ref{fig:zoomed}).